First Choice Neurology

 FDA Panel Recommends Full Approval for New Alzheimer’s Drug in June, Alzheimer’s & Brain Awareness Month

 Alzheimer's and Brain Awareness MonthJune is an important month for raising awareness about Alzheimer’s disease and promoting brain health.
 This year, Alzheimer’s & Brain Awareness Month brings exceptional news for those affected by this debilitating condition.
-On June 9, 2023, the U.S. Food and Drug Administration (FDA) recommended full approval of a new Alzheimer’s drug, Leqembi by the end of the summer.
-This milestone marks a significant step forward in the fight against Alzheimer’s and offers new hope to millions of individuals and their families who have been impacted by this devastating disease.
+On June 9, 2023, the U.S. Food and Drug Administration (FDA) recommended full approval of a new Alzheimer’s drug, Leqembi, by the end of the summer.
+This milestone marks a significant step forward in the fight against Alzheimer’s.
+It offers new hope to millions of individuals and their families who have been impacted by this devastating disease.

-First Choice Neurology is the national leader in the diagnosis and treatment of Alzheimer’s disease with significant experience using newly approved medications.
+First Choice Neurology is the national leader in the diagnosis and treatment of Alzheimer’s disease.
+They have significant experience using newly approved medications.

 Eisai and Biogen’s New Alzheimer’s Drug

-The soon-to-be-approved Alzheimer’s drug, Leqembi, has shown promising results in clinical trials to slow cognitive decline in patients in the early stages of the illness.
-The placebo-controlled trial, known as CLARITY AD, showed Leqembi slowed the rate of cognitive and functional decline by 27% when compared to a placebo after 18 months.
+Leqembi has shown promising results in clinical trials.
+It is effective in slowing cognitive decline in patients in the early stages of the illness.
+As a result, Leqembi slowed the rate of cognitive and functional decline by 27% when compared to a placebo after 18 months.

-The drug, lecanemab, which will be sold under the name Leqembi, is a monoclonal antibody infusion given every two weeks.
-Leqembi, developed by Eisai and Biogen, targets the underlying causes of Alzheimer’s by reducing the build-up of amyloid plaques in the brain.
-These plaques are believed to contribute to the cognitive decline associated with the disease.
-The FDA’s decision to approve this drug is a testament to its effectiveness in slowing down cognitive impairment and potentially improving the quality of life for Alzheimer’s patients.
+The drug, lecanemab, will be sold under the name Leqembi and is a monoclonal antibody infusion.
+It is given every two weeks.
+Leqembi, developed by Eisai and Biogen, targets the underlying causes of Alzheimer’s.
+It reduces the build-up of amyloid plaques in the brain.
+These plaques are believed to contribute to cognitive decline associated with the disease.
+The FDA’s decision to approve this drug is a testament to its effectiveness in slowing down cognitive impairment.
+Additionally, it has the potential to improve the quality of life for Alzheimer’s patients.

 Impact on Alzheimer’s Treatment

-The FDA’s approval of this Alzheimer’s drug represents a major breakthrough in Alzheimer’s research.
-On June 7, 2021, the FDA granted accelerated approval to aducanumab (Aduhelm), the first drug in 18 years for Alzheimer’s disease, and the introduction of this new drug brings renewed hope to patients and their caregivers.
+The FDA’s approval of this Alzheimer’s drug represents a breakthrough in Alzheimer’s research.
+On June 7, 2021, the FDA granted accelerated approval to aducanumab (Aduhelm).
+Aduhelm was the first drug in 18 years for Alzheimer’s disease.
+The introduction of this new drug brings renewed hope to patients and their caregivers.
 The drug’s potential to slow down the progression of the disease has ignited optimism among the medical community.

 Moreover, the approval of this drug could pave the way for further research and development in Alzheimer’s treatment.
-It opens doors to exploring novel therapeutic approaches that target the specific mechanisms behind the disease, offering the potential for more effective interventions in the future.
+It opens doors to exploring novel therapeutic approaches that target the specific mechanisms behind the disease.
+This offers the potential for more effective interventions in the future.

 The Importance of Alzheimer’s & Brain Awareness Month

-Alzheimer’s & Brain Awareness Month is an essential campaign that aims to educate the public about the risks of Alzheimer’s disease, promote brain health, and support individuals and families impacted by the condition.
+Alzheimer’s & Brain Awareness Month is an essential campaign.
+It aims to educate the public about the risks of Alzheimer’s disease, promote brain health, and support individuals and families impacted by the condition.
 With the approval of this groundbreaking Alzheimer’s drug during this significant month, the spotlight on the disease intensifies.

-This development serves as a reminder of the urgency to invest in Alzheimer’s research, raise awareness, and provide support to those affected.
-It highlights the importance of ongoing efforts to find a cure, improve early detection, and enhance the quality of life for individuals living with Alzheimer’s and related dementias.
+This development serves as a reminder of the urgency to invest in Alzheimer’s research.
+We must raise awareness and provide support to those affected.
+It highlights the importance of ongoing efforts to find a cure.
+This includes improving early detection and enhancing the quality of life for individuals living with Alzheimer’s and related dementias.

 Visit our Memory Cafe